Why We Love The Simple Outdoor Barrel Sauna

 - Use industrial tools if possible, especially the router.

-Prebuilt barrel saunas are generally custom delivered on trailers like this one, so shipping can be very expensive.
+Building a DIY Barrel Sauna from scratch actually doesn’t save much money.
 If you want to save some money and there are not builders near you, you should look at barrel sauna kits or consider building from scratch.

 Best Barrel Sauna For Sale